diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     The last option, using the distributed cache, is simplest from a build point of view because dependencies don’t need rebundling in the job JAR.
 Also, using the distributed cache can mean fewer transfers of JAR files around the cluster, since `files may be cached on a node between tasks`.

 **Classpath precedence**
-User JAR files are added to the end of both the client classpath and the task classpath, sometimes you need to be able to control the task classpath order so that your classes are picked up first.
+`User JAR files are added to the end of both the client classpath and the task classpath`, sometimes you need to be able to control the task classpath order so that your classes are picked up first.
 * On the client side
 you can force Hadoop to put the user classpath first in the search order by setting the `HADOOP_USER_CLASSPATH_FIRST` environment variable to true.
 * For the task classpath